Battle of Korsakov: Preliminary moves

-On 11 August, Novik encountered the Russian protected cruiser Diana – whose commanding officer intended to steam to Saigon in French Cochinchina – and destroyer Grozovoi in the Yellow Sea, and Novik′s commanding officer informed the other two Russian ships that he intended to take on coal and provisions at Kiaochow in the German Kaochow Bay concession in China and then steam around the east of Japan to Vladivostok.
+On 11 August, Novik encountered the Russian protected cruiser Diana – whose commanding officer intended to steam to Saigon in French Cochinchina – and destroyer Grozovoi in the Yellow Sea, and Schultz informed the other two Russian ships that he intended to take on coal and provisions at Kiaochow in the German Kaochow Bay concession in China and then steam Novik around the east of Japan to Vladivostok.
 Diana′s commanding officer believed that such a voyage would result in capture by Japanese forces, and he remained intent on steaming to Saigon.
 Diana and Grozovoi put into port at Shanghai, China, and Novik parted company with them and proceeded alone.

 The Japanese had limited information on Novik′s location until 14 August 1904, when they received reports that she had departed Kiaochow at dawn on 12 August and that a neutral merchant ship had sighted a cruiser resembling Novik in the East China Sea halfway between Shanghai and Nagasaki, Japan, at 10:15 on 13 August and that she apparently was bound for Van Diemen Strait (Ōsumi Strait) south of Kyushu.
 The Japanese initially ordered the protected cruisers Niitaka and Tsushima to proceed to Tsugaru Strait to catch Novik if she attempted to reach Vladivostok via that route, but then cancelled the order after determining that the two cruisers were needed in the Shanghai area to search for the Russian protected cruiser Askold.
 This decision afforded Novik the opportunity to steam northward to the east of Japan without interference.
 She passed south of Yakushima in the Ōsumi Islands at 05:30 on 14 August and entered the Pacific Ocean, turning north.

 A Japanese merchant ship sighted Novik passing Yakushima early on 14 August, and when word of the sighting reached the Japanese naval command on the morning of 15 August, they finally were able to organize a pursuit.
 They ordered the protected cruisers Chitose and Tsushima under the overall command of the commanding officer of Chitose to proceed north with all speed to Tsugaru Strait and destroy Novik if she attempted to enter the Sea of Japan from the Pacific Ocean via that strait.
-Tsushima received the orders promptly, and unable to contact Chitose, proceeded northward through the Sea of Japan on her own.
+Tsushima, commanded by Commander Sentō Takenaka, a future vice admiral, received the orders promptly, and unable to contact Chitose, proceeded northward through the Sea of Japan on her own.
 Chitose did not receive the order until around sundown on 15 August, and was unable to follow Tsushima until 03:30 on 16 August.